 Curio includes support for SVG image figures.
-Simply drag in a support for SVG and a scalable, vector-based image will be rendered.
+Simply drag in a file or paste a raw text SVG and a scalable, vector-based image will be rendered.

 Note that the SVG format itself defines the various fills, gradients, and stroke colors for the internal vector paths within the image.
 The Curio figure inspector's stroke and fill color settings can't override those internal values.